ShrirangKanade/ML-for-mars-exploartion/README.md

 Rest of the packages are listed in packages txt file.
 ## 👁Download the ML Model
-- Download the "MarsSegmentationModel_20230308-131105.h5" file from following Drive [Link](https://drive.google.com/file/d/1j1dx9Rt3uuKMQNy4CobIwzwUZVnKevQk/view?usp=sharing).
+- For app.py only, Download the "MarsSegmentationModel_20230308-131105.h5" file from following Drive [Link](https://drive.google.com/file/d/1j1dx9Rt3uuKMQNy4CobIwzwUZVnKevQk/view?usp=sharing).
+- new_app.py file is tflite file which is quantized version of h5 file.
+Use new_app.py file which is lighter and quantized_model.tflite is the model file.
+- app.py and new_app.py possess same architecture but different version of same model.

 ## 🖥 Deployment